RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 :bluelight:`Disk Quotas`
 ------------------------

-I cant save any files in my $HOME, i get a file write error, what is wrong?
+I get file write error when saving files in my $HOME, what is wrong?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You exceeded your $HOME disk quota.
-See how to TODO <</storage/home-howtos#home-quota, check and fix your $HOME quota>>
+See :ref:`home quotas` that explains how to check and fix.

 I cant save files in my CRSP area.
 How do i check my quotas?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-TODO See <</crsp/howtos#check-quota, explanation>>.
+See :ref:`crsp quotas` for explanation.

 When writing files I get the “Disk quota exceeded” error on /dfsX/labY.
 How can it be?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You need to check your quotas and verify directories permissions.
 See :ref:`dfs quotas` for instructions on checking quotas and
 :ref:`data transfer` for tips on data transfers.